The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Discussion

 \section{Discussion}

-In this research we have proposed a non-parametric methodology that can be applied to circular data to detect differences in shape features of underlying unknown circular densities.
+In this research, we have proposed a nonparametric methodology that can be applied to circular data to detect differences in shape features of underlying unknown circular densities.
 This method builds on a wrapped SiZer (WiZer) because we found that the wrapped Gaussian kernel is the one and only kernel (under reasonable assumptions) that preserves circular causality.
 In a natural way, with the W/SiZer's methodology comes a notion of shape feature persistences.
 We have used this to propose a measure assessing early differentiation of human mesenchymal stem cells (hMSCs).
 Our results warrant larger studies involving larger sample sizes.
 In such studies, we expect that inferred mode persistence diagrams (IMPDs) and combinations of IMPDs with other cell parameters will give a useful tool to measure early differentiation of hMSCs also over time.

-The key benefit of the W/SiZer methodology, providing for IMPDs, is also a key limitation: statistical inference is possible only above a specific minimal bandwidth $h_0$, which is of course free to choose, although it may affect the asymptotic approximation, cf. Theorem \ref{thm:Weak_Conv} and Corollary \ref{weak-conv:cor}.
-This is due to the fact that the corresponding asymptotic distributions are not tight as $h_0\to 0$ and a suitable calibration as $h_0 \to 0$ and $n\to \infty$ would have to be found, that allows to compensate for non-tightness, cf. \cite[p.
-420]{ChaudhuriMarron2000}.
-For the line, this problem has been recently solved by \cite{SHMD13}, now allowing for inference on shape parameters simultaneously over all scales (see also the discussion in \cite{Panaretos2013} for a similar reasoning in the context of flow estimation).
+The key benefit of the W/SiZer methodology, providing for IMPDs, is also a key limitation: statistical inference is possible only above a specific minimal bandwidth $h_0$, which is of course free to choose, although it may affect the asymptotic approximation, cf. Theorem~\ref {thmm:Weak_Conv} and Corollary~\ref{weak-conv:cor}.
+This is due to the fact that the corresponding asymptotic distributions are not tight as $h_0\to0$ and a suitable calibration as $h_0 \to0$ and $n\to\infty$ would have to be found that allows to compensate for nontightness (cf. Chaudhuri and Marron \cite{ChaudhuriMarron2000}, page~420).
+For the line, this problem has been recently solved by Schmidt-Hieber \textit{et al.} \cite{SHMD13}, now allowing for inference on shape parameters simultaneously over all scales (see also the discussion in Panaretos \textit{et al.} \cite{Panaretos2013} for a similar reasoning in the context of flow estimation).
 We expect that these arguments can be extended to our setup.